RUC-Shende/BotAlgorithms/Docs/api.rst

 GoToPoint (x, y)
 ----------------

-.. js:autofunction:: ICL_Classes.Tourist#GoToPoint
+.. js:autofunction:: tourist.Tourist#GoToPoint

 The robot will go to a specified point on the current (x, y) plane.

 Intercept () {Face-to-Face specific}
 -----------------------------------------------

-.. js:autofunction:: ICL_Classes.Tourist#Intercept
+.. js:autofunction:: tourist.Tourist#Intercept

 If the exit is found, or the robot needs to go to another at the point in time, it may calculate the robot's trajectory and then calculate a path for itself to directly intercept the robot at the earliest time possible.